hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 Technology, though it has made remote communication easier, has in general tended to dehumanize the way we communicate and collaborate.
 Most remote communication is done over email or video chat - media and interfaces that force one to type words out on a keyboard and interact with others through a flat screen.

-The team knew they wanted to develop something that afforded a more human mode of expression than was possible with existing videoconferencing tools like Google Hangouts.
+The team knew they wanted to develop something that afforded a more human mode of expression than was possible with existing video-conferencing tools like Google Hangouts.
 Because VR alters one’s sense of place and presence, they felt there was an opportunity to use it to improve on the current state of remote collaboration.

 <figure>
 	<img src="/images/projects/2016/draw-vr/team.jpg">